-A suspended sentence is a term of imprisonment that is suspended, so that you do not go into custody immediately and will not go into custody if you comply with the conditions attached.
+A suspended sentence is a term of imprisonment that is suspended, so that you do not go into custody immediately.
+You will not go into custody if you comply with the conditions attached.

 Who can get a suspended sentence?

-In the Magistrates’ Court, any sentence of 6 months’ imprisonment (12 months for two or more either-way offences) or less can be suspended and in the Crown Court, any sentence of 24 months or less can be suspended.
+In the Magistrates’ Court, any sentence of 6 months’ imprisonment (12 months for two or more either-way offences) or less can be suspended.
+In the Crown Court, any sentence of 24 months or less can be suspended.

 The minimum length of imprisonment for a suspended sentence is 14 days.